-By learning how to lead, you can advance your own career and also contribute more to improving healthcare for your patients.
-You can have more opportunities to influence others and make a difference in your work.
+By learning how to lead, you can advance your own career and contribute to improving healthcare for your patients.
+In a leadership role, you can have more opportunities to influence others and make a difference in your work.
+Plus, with programs like Northeastern State University’s online MSN in Administrative Leadership in Nursing, you can continue working — and applying what you learn to your work in real time — while getting the degree you need to pursue the highest levels of nursing leadership.

 The Value and Importance of Nurse Leadership

-Nurse leaders help their organizations excel at helping patients.
+Nurse leaders help their organizations excel at giving patients the best possible care.
 To this end, nurses in leadership roles provide support and direction to their team members.
 Within the field, there can be significant variation between one leadership position and another.
 Leaders must be flexible and ready to lead during challenging situations.
 If problems arise, leaders are prepared to act and help their teams rise to the challenge.
 While there are different leadership styles, strong leaders work to motivate and challenge their teams.

 Successful nurse leaders rely on their teams for help and input.
-Being a responsive supervisor who genuinely cares about each team member can help you gain the trust and respect of the people who work with you.
+Being a responsive supervisor who genuinely cares about each team member can help a leader gain the trust and respect of the people they work with.
 At the same time, effective leaders are decisive in times of crisis and know when to act with available inputs.

 Nurse leaders need good judgment and the ability to think quickly.
-A high degree of professionalism is expected, since nurse leaders represent the organization’s management, and nurses on the team look to their leaders for direction.
-Leaders should remember that their coworkers, subordinates and patients can view nurse leaders as role models.
+A high degree of professionalism is expected since nurse leaders represent the organization’s management and nurses on the team look to their leaders for direction.
+Nurse leaders may also occupy executive-level chief nursing officer (CNO) roles, meaning they are responsible for setting expectations, goals and direction for staff up and down the organizational structure.
+Whether in the role of nurse manager or CNO, leaders should remember that their coworkers, subordinates and patients can view nurse leaders as role models.

 Qualities and Qualifications of Nurse Leaders